sailpoint-oss/golang-sdk/api_beta/docs/AccessRequestsAPI.md

 )

 func main() {
-	requestedFor := "2c9180877b2b6ea4017b2c545f971429" // string | Filter the results by the identity the requests were made for. *me* indicates the current user.
-Mutually exclusive with *regarding-identity*. (optional) requestedBy := "2c9180877b2b6ea4017b2c545f971429" // string | Filter the results by the identity who made the requests. *me* indicates the current user.
-Mutually exclusive with *regarding-identity*. (optional) regardingIdentity := "2c9180877b2b6ea4017b2c545f971429" // string | Filter the results by the specified identity who is either the requester or target of the requests. *me* indicates the current user.
-Mutually exclusive with *requested-for* and *requested-by*. (optional) assignedTo := "2c9180877b2b6ea4017b2c545f971429" // string | Filter the results by the specified identity who is the owner of the Identity Request Work Item. *me* indicates the current user. (optional) count := false // bool | If this is true, the *X-Total-Count* response header populates with the number of results that would be returned if limit and offset were ignored. (optional) (default to false) limit := int32(100) // int32 | Max number of results to return. (optional) (default to 250) offset := int32(10) // int32 | Offset into the full result set.
+	requestedFor := "2c9180877b2b6ea4017b2c545f971429" // string | Filter the results by the identity for which the requests were made. *me* indicates the current user.
+Mutually exclusive with *regarding-identity*. (optional) requestedBy := "2c9180877b2b6ea4017b2c545f971429" // string | Filter the results by the identity that made the requests. *me* indicates the current user.
+Mutually exclusive with *regarding-identity*. (optional) regardingIdentity := "2c9180877b2b6ea4017b2c545f971429" // string | Filter the results by the specified identity which is either the requester or target of the requests. *me* indicates the current user.
+Mutually exclusive with *requested-for* and *requested-by*. (optional) assignedTo := "2c9180877b2b6ea4017b2c545f971429" // string | Filter the results by the specified identity which is the owner of the Identity Request Work Item. *me* indicates the current user. (optional) count := false // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored. (optional) (default to false) limit := int32(100) // int32 | Max number of results to return. (optional) (default to 250) offset := int32(10) // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-Defaults to 0 if not specified. (optional) filters := "accountActivityItemId eq "2c918086771c86df0177401efcdf54c0"" // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **accessRequestId**: *in*  **accountActivityItemId**: *eq, in, ge, gt, le, lt, ne, isnull, sw* (optional) sorters := "created" // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **created, modified, accountActivityItemId, name** (optional) requestState := "request-state=EXECUTING" // string | Filter the results by the state of the request.
-The only valid value is *EXECUTING*. (optional)
+Defaults to 0 if not specified. (optional) filters := "accountActivityItemId eq "2c918086771c86df0177401efcdf54c0"" // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **accountActivityItemId**: *eq, in, ge, gt, le, lt, ne, isnull, sw* (optional) sorters := "created" // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **created, modified, accountActivityItemId, name** (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-	resp, r, err := apiClient.AccessRequestsAPI.ListAccessRequestStatus(context.Background()).RequestedFor(requestedFor).RequestedBy(requestedBy).RegardingIdentity(regardingIdentity).AssignedTo(assignedTo).Count(count).Limit(limit).Offset(offset).Filters(filters).Sorters(sorters).RequestState(requestState).Execute()
+	resp, r, err := apiClient.AccessRequestsAPI.ListAccessRequestStatus(context.Background()).RequestedFor(requestedFor).RequestedBy(requestedBy).RegardingIdentity(regardingIdentity).AssignedTo(assignedTo).Count(count).Limit(limit).Offset(offset).Filters(filters).Sorters(sorters).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `AccessRequestsAPI.ListAccessRequestStatus``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)